fedebri/nova_sbe_business_analytics_dot_dskc/README.md

 The projects combine data analysis, machine learning, network science, and visualization mostly developed in Python.
 They are shared as a portfolio of practical work rather than production software.

+`ada_network_analysis` and `adv_prog_energy_consumption` were developed collaboratively, I'm thankful for the friends whose efforts made the work outstanding.

 ## Projects

 ### `ada_network_analysis`